nvda-es/devguides_translation/original_docs/w10addoninternals.md

 The specific issues encountered were:

 * Mail, Maps and Store: executable names have changed in recent months.
 For example, in May 2017, workarounds in place for Mail app broke when Microsoft renamed hxmail to hxoutlook.
-Microsoft Edge is a special case of this because it requires use of two app modules: microsoftedge.exe for web browser management, and microsoftedgecp.exe (content process) for displaying content in a more securie way.
+Microsoft Edge is a special case of this because it requires use of two app modules: microsoftedge.exe for web browser management, and microsoftedgecp.exe (content process) for displaying content in a more secure way.
 Due to this, aliasing (a new app module importing everything from an old version) is common.
 * MSN Weather, Store, modern keyboard and others: some executable names have a dot (.) in the middle, which breaks app module import routines.
 This is countered by replacing dots with underscores (_).
 For example, for Skype, the actual executable name is skype.app.exe, while the app module for this app is named skype_app.py.
 This fix is now part of recent NVDA releases.

 ## Few remarks